HomeInventoryWhat is an Inventory Management System?

 Integrated with retail accounting, these systems streamline financial tracking alongside inventory control.
 A retail inventory management system usually provides:

-- Real-time inventory tracking system: Allows retailers to know exactly what items are in stock, enabling them to reorder when necessary.
+• Real-time inventory tracking system: Implementing a simple inventory system allows retailers to know exactly what items are in stock, enabling them to reorder when necessary.

 Manufacturers rely on inventory management systems to track raw materials and finished products throughout the production process.
 Key features include: